-It started as paintings inside caves, then Papyrus for early documenting and today we are looking for DNA as storage solutions.
+It started as paintings inside caves, then Papyrus for early documenting, and today we are looking for DNA as storage solutions.
 As our hunger for storage soars, so is technologies that have evolved from ages.

 I`ve put together a brief timeline of how storage techniques have evolved.
 Think of it as a highlight reel from the past.